Kutcha7/Irob_et_al/README.md

 # Content description and contact information

 This repository contains all R-scripts and respective model output data needed to reproduce the methods, results and figures of the manuscript
-*Browsing herbivores improve the state and functioning of savannas – a model assessment of alternative land use strategies* by Katja Irob, Niels Blaum, Selina Baldauf, Leon Kerger, Ben Strohbach, Angelina Kanduvarisa, Dirk Lohmann and Britta Tietjen.
+*Browsing herbivores improve the state and functioning of savannas: a model assessment of alternative land use strategies* by Katja Irob, Niels Blaum, Selina Baldauf, Leon Kerger, Ben Strohbach, Angelina Kanduvarisa, Dirk Lohmann and Britta Tietjen.
 For any questions regarding content in this repository please contact <a href="mailto:irob.k@fu-berlin.de">Katja Irob</a>.

 ## R-Scripts